Food guide plate

 GRAINS: MAKE AT LEAST HALF OF YOUR GRAINS WHOLE GRAINS

 - Whole grains contain the entire grain.
-Processed grains have had the bran and germ removed.
+Refined grains have had the bran and germ removed.
 Be sure to read the ingredient list label and look for whole grains first on the list.

-- Foods with whole grains have more fiber and protein than food made with processed grains.
+- Foods with whole grains have more fiber and protein than food made with refined grains.

 - Examples of whole grains are breads and pastas made with whole-wheat flour, oatmeal, bulgur, faro, and cornmeal.

-- Examples of processed grains are white flour, white bread, and white rice.
+- Examples of refined grains are white flour, white bread, and white rice.